-We’re all familiar with the nativity scene: Mary, and her husband, Joseph, the infant Jesus, some shepherds, sheep, some other varying (but familiar) elements.
+We’re all familiar with the nativity scene: Mary, and her husband, Joseph, the infant Jesus, some shepherds, sheep, as well as some background elements.
 But in Barcelona and the rest of Catalonia, the scene features an unusual guest: El Caganer, who is unceremoniously going “number two” in the background.

-El Caganer (literally “the Defecator”), has been a firm tradition for centuries — but its early history is less clear.
+El Caganer (literally “the Defecator”), has been a steadfast tradition for centuries — but its early history is shrouded in mystery.
 It’s unclear exactly what its origin is, but it seems to have entered the nativity at some point during the 17th or 18th century — during an artistic current called the Baroque.
 The Baroque followed the Renaissance style and used contrast, grandeur, and exuberant detail to inspire awe in the beholder.

-However, during the Baroque, some artworks also embraced exceptional realism, and many Baroque paintings and sculptures feature highly realistic scenes from day to day life.
-If you’re wondering what this has to do with our Caganer friend — what is more natural than relieving yourself?
+However, during the Baroque period in the 17th century, some artworks also embraced exceptional realism, and many Baroque paintings and sculptures feature highly realistic scenes from day-to-day life.
+If you’re wondering what this has to do with our Caganer friend — what’s more natural than relieving yourself?

 In their book El Caganer, authors Jordi Arruga and Josep Mañà explain: